Bridge Loan Service

 (a) Closed bridge - The borrower has a set date when the loan will be repaid e.g. the borrower has already exchanged to sell a property and the completion date has been fixed.
 The sale of that property will repay the bridging loan.

-(b) Open bridge - The borrower sets out a proposed exit plan to repay their loan but there is fixed deadline at outset.
-There will be a clear cut-off point that the loan has to be repaid by.
-A bridging loan is a short term loan (usually 12 months or less) although some lenders may provide finance for longer than 12 months that can be used by individuals and businesses for any purpose until more long term funding can be arranged, or they sell the property.
+(b) Open bridge - The borrower sets out a proposed exit plan to repay their loan but there is no fixed deadline on the outset.
+A bridging loan is a short-term loan (usually 12 months or less) although some lenders may provide finance for longer than 12 months that can be used by individuals and businesses for any purpose until more long term funding can be arranged, or they sell the property.

 What are the main uses of bridging loans?